rezarahimian/docs/multiple_withdrawal.rst

 Suggested solutions
 *******************
-Several solutions have been suggested by Ethereum community (mostly from developers on Github) to address this attack.
+Several solutions have been suggested by Ethereum community (mostly from developers on GitHub) to address this attack.
 There would be some considerations for each solution that needs to be discussed in term of compatibility and security:

 .. _ui_enforcement:

 1. Enforcement by User Interface (UI)
 =====================================
-ERC20 standard emphasises that:
+ERC20 standard emphasizes that:

 .. figure:: images/multiple_withdrawal_03.png
     :scale: 80%